 - Scrum and the Product Owner in a historical perspective

-- An exercise in creating value in a complete project
+- Creating value in a complete project

 - Product backlog building, writing user-stories

 - The Product Owner and the Backlog revisited

 - The Product Owner, the team and the organization